What to Expect: The Oral Sleep Appliance Process

 Data Gathering and Prescription

-5.)
-If an oral sleep appliance is prescribed, this is where we begin the process of tailoring a sleep device with individual specifications crafted to your needs.
+4. If an oral sleep appliance is prescribed, we then begin the process of customizing the device to your individual needs.

 The Building Process & Calibration

-1.)
-We’ll perform a more comprehensive dental exam, including measurements of upper jaw, lower jaw (impressions), the prescribed bite relationship, and the correct vertical dimension.
-We’ll also choose the material of the oral sleep appliance.
+1. The next stage involves a more detailed dental evaluation.
+This includes measurements of the upper and lower jaw, dental impressions, the prescribed bite relationship, and the correct vertical dimension.
+We also select the material that will be used to fabricate the appliance.

-2.)
-When the appliance is fabricated, you will return to the office for final adjustments, take-home instructions, and a schedule a series of follow-up appointments.
+2. Once the appliance has been made, you will return to the office for delivery and final adjustments.
+At that visit, we will review take-home instructions and schedule a series of follow-up appointments.